The Day I Lost My Wallet

 My Prayer

-Dear Lord, I thank You for all Your wonderful provisions.
-Adapting to travel without funds was teaching me to depend on You for everything.
+Dear Lord, thank You for Your wonderful provisions.
+Adapting to travel without funds was teaching dependence on You for everything.
 Amen.

 Continue Reading